shubhamjain0197/rails-goto-definition-extension/README.md

 - For controllers, it looks in `app/controllers/[controller_name]_controller.rb`
 - For helpers, it looks in `app/helpers/[helper_name]_helper.rb`
 - For methods, it searches for `def method_name` and `attr_accessor`, `attr_reader`, or `attr_writer` declarations
+  - Includes special handling for methods with special characters like `?` and `!` (e.g., `offline_hours?`, `save!`)
+- For Rails model scopes, it searches for `scope :[scope_name]` declarations in model files
 - For general class definitions, it searches through Ruby files for `class ClassName` or `module ModuleName`

+### Scope Detection

+When navigating to definitions, the extension now provides scope information:

+- When a method is found, the extension identifies which class or module contains it
+- This scope information (e.g., `Found 'full_name' in User`) appears in the status bar
+- For nested classes and modules, the full nesting path is shown

 ### Reference Finding

 When finding references, the extension:

 1. Scans for exact word matches with appropriate word boundaries
 2. Handles different patterns based on whether it's a class, method, or variable
 3. Presents all matches in the VS Code References panel for easy navigation